 Woodland is a tiny village located in the state of Mississippi.
 With a population of 114 people and just one neighborhood, Woodland is the 277th largest community in Mississippi.

-Woodland is a blue-collar town, with 85.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Woodland, you'll notice that it is more blue-collar than most other communities in America.
+85.86% of Woodland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woodland is a village of transportation and shipping workers, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodland who work in farm management occupations (9.09%), sales jobs (6.06%), and management occupations (6.06%).

 The per capita income in Woodland in 2022 was $46,884, which is wealthy relative to Mississippi and the nation.
 This equates to an annual income of $187,536 for a family of four.
 However, Woodland contains both very wealthy and poor people as well.